Přerov: Economy

-The main employer based in the city is Meopta - optika, a multinational company manufacturing various products mainly in the field of optics.
+The main employer based in the city is Meopta, a multinational company manufacturing various products mainly in the field of optics.
 It was founded in 1933.

-Other major industrial companies include PRECHEZA (representative of the chemical industry founded in 1894, owned by Agrofert) and DPOV (a subsidiary of České dráhy focused on repairs and modernization of railway rolling stock).
+Other major industrial companies include Precheza (representative of the chemical industry founded in 1894, owned by Agrofert) and DPOV (a subsidiary of České dráhy focused on repairs and modernization of railway rolling stock).

 Přerov is known for the Zubr Brewery.
 The brewery was founded in 1872.

 Transport

 The city is a major railway junction with main lines to Prague via Olomouc, Warsaw via Ostrava, and Vienna via Břeclav, and a regional line to Brno.

 A public domestic and private international airport is located in Přerov.
 It was established in 2013 by transformation from original military airport Přerov–Bochoř.

 Education

 In Přerov there is the College of Logistics, a private technical college of non-university type.

 Sport

+Přerov is home to Volejbal Přerov, a professional women's volleyball club playing in Extraliga žen (top tier).